vschmidt94/ironyard/_posts/2020-10-31-disassembly-day-1-retrospective.markdown

 4. Tested out different programs to annotate images
 5. Purchased some parts books with diagrams: Forel Publishing’s 1966 Mustang Parts & Body Illustrations

-[Forel 1966 Mustange Parts & Body
+[Forel 1966 Mustang Parts & Body
 Illustration](https://images-na.ssl-images-amazon.com/images/I/51njHF4oyvL._SX384_BO1,204,203,200_.jpg)

 Now that I have the book – hopefully I can include some part numbers in my notes for cross referencing – and also I’m going to try to be better at finding legitimate names for the parts.